Help using the Microsoft Baseline Security Analyzer (MBSA)

 Note: System administrators who wish to use the command line tool for scanning multiples systems remotely should refer to Microsoft’s How To: Use the Microsoft Baseline Security Analyzer.

 Before installing MBSA, make sure that your computer meets the following minimum requirements:

 - In order to perform a scan you MUST have administrator privileges.

-- The latest Windows Update Agent (WUA) client; MBSA automatically updates computers that need an updated WUA client if the option Configure computers for Microsoft Update and scanning prerequisites is selected.
+- The latest Windows Update Agent (WUA) client.
+MBSA automatically updates computers that need an updated WUA client if Configure computers for Microsoft Update and scanning prerequisites is selected.

 - IIS 5.0, 5.1 or 6.0 (required for IIS vulnerability checks).